Future of Lundy Island secure

 Dean Woodfin Jones,

-"Your generosity will be put to immediate use supporting our Conservation Team buy vital equipment and materials needed to protect Lundy’s unique wildlife, from monitoring stations for nesting seabirds, to the tools to fix our dry stone walls, and saplings to replace lost or dying trees.”
+"Your generosity will be put to immediate use supporting our Conservation Team with vital equipment and materials needed to protect Lundy’s unique wildlife, from monitoring stations for nesting seabirds, to the tools to fix our dry stone walls, and saplings to replace lost or dying trees.”

 Find out about Lundy’s wildlife >

-‘Your support will keep our education programme running, so that children have the chance to visit Lundy and learn about the work we do to protect its wildlife, above and below the waves.
-We want to continue our outreach visits into schools in Devon, and to welcome schoolchildren back to the island for day trips once the Oldenburg starts sailing again next season."
+"Your support will keep our education programme running, so that children have the chance to visit Lundy and learn about the work we do to protect its wildlife, above and below the waves.
+We’re really looking forward to bringing more schools back to the island for day trips once the Oldenburg starts sailing again next season."

 Discover more about educational visits to Lundy >

 The remarkable public appeal response complements two grants awarded to the Lundy Company Limited since the Coronavirus pandemic hit.
 Taken all together, the support means Lundy is no longer in peril.

 The Lundy Company Ltd is one of 445 heritage organisations across the country set to receive a lifesaving financial boost from the government’s Department for Digital, Culture, Media and Sport (DCMS).
 The vital grant to the island from the £1.57 billion Culture Recovery Fund is designed to help museums, galleries, theatres, independent cinemas, heritage sites and music venues through the coronavirus pandemic.